 Every young person is regularly consulted around the arrangements for their care.
 Care plans are collaborative working documents negotiated with young people through key hours and daily conversations.
-Young people are encouraged to voice their opinions on how the homes are run in weekly house meetings and through CHAT reviews.
+Young people are encouraged to voice their opinions on how the homes are run in weekly house meetings regular key sessions and through CHAT reviews.
 All young people's opinions are recorded and logged in the home.
 Independent Regulation 44 Inspectors visit the home on a monthly basis and always ensure that there is an opportunity for young people to give feedback on their care and the running of the home.
-Young people are also asked their views of mentors' support and contribute to staff appraisals.